-Thanet is hosting a Winter Shelter for rough sleepers for the third year.
-Guests will be expected to engage with organisations that can offer help with housing, training and volunteering opportunities, as well as drug and alcohol abuse services and counselling.
-Night time accommodation, meals and support will be offered during the coldest three months of the year.
+Thanet has a Winter Shelter for rough sleepers.
+Guests are expected to engage with organisations that can offer help with housing, training and volunteering opportunities, as well as drug and alcohol abuse services and counselling.
+Night time accommodation, meals and support are offered during the coldest months of the year.

 The work of the Empty Property Team includes identifying empty properties, and helping owners bring them back to a good state of repair to provide a home or homes again.
 Officers use Kent County Council’s ‘No Use Empty’ initiative, by offering support, guidance and special loans to get the work done.
 Kent County Council sets targets for each local authority in Kent, and monitors progress.
 Thanet has the highest target to meet in Kent, and is successful in achieving it as can be seen from the table below.